 Warm Weather on the Horizon – Things to do outside:

-- Socrates Sculpture Park: An Astoria/LIC staple, the sculpture park has rotating outdoor exhibits from a variety of artists.
-It’s always a good place to take you and those special to you for a picnic surrounded by some visually stunning, often large scale art pieces.
+- Socrates Sculpture Park.
+An Astoria/LIC staple, the sculpture park has rotating outdoor exhibits from a variety of artists.
+It’s always a good place to take someone special for a picnic surrounded by some stunning, large-scale art pieces.

-- Gantry Plaza State Park/Hunters Point South Park: There’s no better place to go on a warm day to enjoy a cold drink and some great food with a breathtaking view of the Manhattan Skyline in LIC.
+- Gantry Plaza State Park/Hunters Point South Park.
+There’s no better place to go on a warm day to enjoy a cold drink and some great food with a breathtaking view of the Manhattan Skyline.
 The crowd here, especially during warmer months, is welcoming and friendly.
-Families playing with kids and dogs are commonplace as are groups of people enjoying a couple rounds of cold beers by the water while taking in the views.
-On top of that, you can take a walk and walk from the Gantry Plaza State Park to the Hunters Point South Park right along the water.
+Families playing with kids and dogs are commonplace.
+You’ll also see groups of people enjoying a couple rounds of cold beers by the water, taking in the view.
+You can also take a walk from the Gantry Plaza State Park to the Hunters Point South Park, right along the water.

 Restaurants and Nightlife:

-- Astoria Seafood/Elias Corner: The border between Astoria and LIC seems to be a cause of confusion.
+- Astoria Seafood/Elias Corner.
+The border between Astoria and LIC seems to be a cause of confusion.
 Both of these staples of the neighborhood are fresh fish markets with a twist: they cook and serve your food right in the establishment.
 It’s worth going for the experience alone.
-Picking a fish and having it cooked fresh for you right there while you wait at a table is an experience in and of itself.
-Pro-tip from an Astorian/LIC resident: Astoria Seafood is the more well-known of the two establishments, so if you’d like to avoid crowds on a Friday or Saturday night I’d advise Elias Corner, though quality wise they are both incredible!
+Choosing a fish and watching while it is cooked fresh while you wait is an experience in and of itself.
+Pro-tip from a resident: Astoria Seafood is the more well-known of the two establishments.
+So if you’d like to avoid crowds on a Friday or Saturday night, I’d advise Elias Corner.
+In terms of quality, they are both incredible!

-- Kaufman Astoria Studios: Not only an extremely successful movie studio with major motion pictures being filmed here all the time; Kaufman Theaters is around the corner and makes it extremely easy for LIC residents to catch a movie locally on a rainy day without having to go into the city (though the commute is only 15 minutes or so!)
+- Kaufman Astoria Studios.
+This studio is not only an extremely successful movie studio with major motion pictures filmed here all the time.
+Kaufman Theaters is also around the corner and makes it extremely easy for LIC residents to catch a movie locally on a rainy day.
+You won’t even have to go into the city (though the commute is only 15 minutes or so!)

-- Singlecut Brewery/LIC Beer Project: Both breweries are conveniently located in NYC and craft beer drinkers or brewery enthusiasts will find themselves right at home with a large selection of beers as well as live music.
+- Singlecut Brewery/LIC Beer Project.
+Both breweries are conveniently located in NYC.
+Craft beer drinkers or brewery enthusiasts will find themselves right at home with a large selection of beers as well as live music.

 Museums and Culture

-Queens has always been known as the cultural melting pot of the city with the most represented countries in the smallest number of square miles.
-Just walking down the street and hearing different languages is refreshing coupled with the fact you’re so close to midtown Manhattan with the MET and Natural History Museum.
-In terms of museums locally, depending on what you’re into, Astoria/LIC has you covered!
+With the most represented countries in the smallest number of square miles, Queens is known as the cultural melting pot of the city.
+Just walking down the street and hearing different languages is refreshing.
+What’s more, you’re so close to midtown Manhattan with the MET and Natural History Museum in easy distance.
+In terms of museums locally, depending on what you enjoy Astoria/LIC has you covered!

-- Museum of the Moving Image: This is connected with Kaufman Astoria Studios and does not only have rotating exhibits but also has some permanent installations.
-Anyone who is interested in the history of television and movies will want to spend all day here.
+- Museum of the Moving Image.
+This is connected with Kaufman Astoria Studios and does not only have rotating exhibits, but also some permanent installations.
+Anyone who is interested in the history of television and movies might want to spend all day here.
 Between kid-friendly interactive exhibits (something MOMA may lack) to original movie props and costumes, they have something for everyone.

-- Noguchi Museum: With art both constant and rotating art installations the Noguchi Museum is extremely known throughout the city.
-There are also outdoor garden areas to enjoy lunch on a nice day also making it a great kid-friendly environment when some fresh air is needed!
+- Noguchi Museum.
+With art both constant and rotating art installations the Noguchi Museum is extremely known throughout the city.
+There are also outdoor garden areas to enjoy lunch on a nice day.
+That means it’s a great, kid-friendly environment when you need some fresh air!

-A good portion of the population in LIC/Astoria has been moving from out of state, which is why we thought we should include this blog post here to make that process that much easier!
+A good portion of the population in LIC/Astoria has moved from out of state.
+That is why we thought we should include this blog post here to make finding your new apartment that much easier!
 Thanks for reading!